maurges/every-rust-gui-library/notes.md

 library and links it all with c++ toolchain, I can apply qt's c++ guides to build it to other platforms.

+    576M    build/

+Ahh what?
+Didn't expect it to be that big.
+Still better than azul's hello world though

 - Default widgets: enough, alright-ish looking
 - Creating simple widgets: simple
 - Creating compound widgets: simple